Code-Screen/Code-Screen.github.io/docs/integrating-ashby-with-codescreen.md

 <br>

-The status of the test for the candidate will then be viewable in Ashby:
+The status of the assessment for the candidate will then be viewable in Ashby:

 <figure>
   <figcaption style="font-style: italic;"></figcaption>